Call today for an appointment Spring Office: 281-370-0648 Tomball Office: 281-370-0648

 Why try a foot workout?

 Our podiatrists in Spring and Tomball TX know that foot health is key to overall health.
 But you don’t have to take our word for it.
 This 2020 study showed that training your feet could reduce running injuries by as much as 95%.
-And this 2022 study showed that older adults could improve their strength, balance and mobility, while also reducing fall risk, simply by training their intrinsic foot muscles.
+Then, this 2022 study showed that older adults could improve their strength, balance and mobility, while also reducing fall risk, simply by training their intrinsic foot muscles.
+Moreover, data from the UK shows that something as simple as changing your gait could help you walk without pain, even if you’ve been dealing with chronic discomfort.

 But why can a foot workout impact the rest of your body so dramatically?
 It’s fairly simple, really.
 Your feet are the base for your entire body.
 When they aren’t functioning optimally, the trouble flows upward.
 And that can lead to knee, hip and back pain, just to name a few concerns.
 Want to avoid the pain and get your feet in tip-top shape?
 Try this series of exercises for the feet, repurposed from The Wall Street Journal.